vedph/cadmus-itinera-app/README.md

-# CadmusItineraApp
+# Cadmus Itinera App

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.1.

 This is the frontend for the second generation of the Cadmus Itinera editor.